Overfishing Statistics – Global Status of Fishery Resources!

 By looking at overfishing statistics, we can get an idea of how overfishing is harming our planet, the effects it has on fish and other marine life, and what will inevitably happen if we continue to push past the maximum sustainable yield.

-From the amount of seafood we consume to the bycatch that fishermen throw away as waste, the figures which the human race is taking from the ocean are alarming, and if nothing changes, the world as we know it will be no more!
+From the amount of seafood we consume to the bycatch that fishermen throw away as waste, the figures that the human race is taking from the ocean are alarming, and if nothing changes, the world as we know it will be no more!

 Fish and seafood are some of the most affordable animal proteins on the planet, and with their low cost comes high consumption figures.
 In record-breaking years, humans fished up to 179 million tons of seafood from the oceans, but what effect has that had on the sea life?

-If overfishing continues, we could entirely wipe the oceans clean in under 30 years, and even if you aren’t here to see it, your children, and your children’s children, will suffer the effects of our generation.
+If overfishing continues, we could entirely wipe the oceans clean in under 30 years, and even if you aren’t here to see it, your children and your children’s children will suffer the effects of our generation.

 Top 10 Most Disturbing Stats